pcosmos.ca

 write(filename, list, separator)

 The first parameter is a string containing the file name where to write the text.
-The second parameter is a reference to a list node where each subnode contains a string.
+The second parameter is a pointer to a list node where each subnode contains a string.
 The last parameter is a string containing the text to insert between each strings of the list in the output file.
-The value returned is the undefined value.
+The returned value is the undefined value.

 write("write.txt", `{"Hello" "World" "!" "!"}'.childset[0], " ")